adobe-commerce/partner-day-accs/README.md

   Defines the event names and fields that must be subscribed to in Adobe Commerce.
 Information for the `com.adobe.commerce.observer.sales_order_save_commit_after` event that will be used in this lab is provided in this file.

-For the purposes of this lab, an additional onboarding script and configuration file have been added to automate configuration of an Adobe Commerce Webhook using a webhook subscription API available in ACCS.
-The configuration file for the webhooks onboarding script is

-- `scripts/commerce-event-subscribe/config/commerce-webhook-subscribe.json`

-  Defines the webhooks that must be subscribed to in Adobe Commerce.
-Configuration for an `observer.sales_order_place_before` webhook that will be used in this lab is provided in this file.

 Now it's time to realize the onboarding.
 Go to your terminal and run the following commands:
 ```bash
 npm run onboard